olawale0254/olawale0254/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I have over 4 years experience in the field of Data.
+- 🔭 I have over 4 years experience in the field of Data

-- 🌱 I formally worked as a ML Engineer and Researcher at Data Scientists Network (Data Science Nigeria) Lagos Nigeria.

-- 🌱 I am currently working as a ML Engineer/Data Scientist at Creative Advanced Technologies Dubai UAE.

 - 👯 I’m open to collaborating on Projects and StartUps for Business and Social Goods.